Katherine Cavallo, UKCP Accredited Psychotherapist

 Providing clinical supervision and training, on a voluntary basis, to volunteers and trainees working for Clean Slate, a local charity supporting men and women escaping domestic abuse. www.cleanslate.org.uk

-Providing subsided family therapy funded by statutory service, ie directed by Social Care services due to child protection concerns.
+Providing subsidised family therapy funded by statutory service, ie mandated by social care services.

 I work with